akfite/fsfind/README.md

 ## Metadata

-MATLAB's `dir` also returns information about file sizes, date modified, etc.  You can access this information with the output from `fsfind` in `table` form:
+MATLAB's `dir` also returns information about file sizes, date modified, etc.  You can access this information with the second output from `fsfind` (as a `table` instead of a struct array):

 ```matlab
 [~, info] = fsfind('C:\Program Files\VideoLAN', '', Depth=2)